Friedrich Höricke: Life

-Born in Cologne, Höricke played his first piano recital in Cologne at the age of eleven.
+Born in Cologne, West Germany, Höricke played his first piano recital in Cologne at the age of eleven.
 At the age of thirteen he was already accepted as the youngest student in the master class of Günter Ludwig at the Hochschule für Musik Köln.
 At the same time he attended the Cologne Apostelgymnasium.
 At the age of 18 he won first prize at the Tomassoni Competition of the Cologne Academy of Music, as well as a prize at the Ferruccio Busoni International Piano Competition.
 Further training followed at the Curtis Institute of Music in Philadelphia, where he was taught by Jorge Bolet, Gary Graffman, Mieczysław Horszowski and Seymour Lipkin.
 First prize at the Philadelphia Young Artists Competition followed, as well as concert engagements in America, Asia, Western, Central and Eastern Europe.
 He subsequently released CDs, increasingly with his own compositions for piano, or for piano and orchestra.

 In 1985, Höricke married the sexologist Shere Hite in New York City, where they lived together in a flat on 5th Avenue.
 Later Höricke and Hite moved to Germany, where they took a flat in Cologne.
 In 1999 the couple divorced.
 Höricke is currently married to Astrid von Platen-Höricke and has lived in Senzke in Brandenburg since 2004.
 From June 1, 2010 until November 2012 he was managing director of Ribbeck Castle.